msyinmei/notes4codes/Markdown/Markdown.md

 ========
 Markdown is a plain text formatting syntax designed to convert into HTML and many other formats, using a free software tool written in Perl called "Markdown" that converts the plain text formatting written in the Markdown syntax into HTML.

 This document is a simple cheatsheet for my own reference created using the Markdown syntax.
+Some of the descriptions/explanations are actually from the following resources below, which you can visit directly.
+I take no credit for this as this is only a reference created for myself.

 Official Sources & Links (really great references):
 ------